 In addition to my legal expertise, I also have knowledge of accounting, balance sheet analysis and corporate finance.

 In addition to my expertise as a legal expert, I also have practical experience in such a position as an active supervisory/advisory board member.
 It is nothing new for me to develop a deep understanding of a company, its functioning and the environmental conditions in which it operates.
-In doing so, I focus on two core topics that are particularly complex for supervisory/advisory boards: Family Businesses and Digital Transformation.
+In doing so, I focus on two core topics that are particularly complex for supervisory/advisory boards: Family Businesses and "Environment, Social & Governance" (ESG).

 Family businesses are often characterized by specific strengths and weaknesses that are directly related to the special structure shaped by the entrepreneurial family and its family ties.
 As a supervisory/advisory board member of such companies, it is necessary to have not only sound professional but also social competence in order to facilitate a balance between the family members and tribes.
 This is accompanied by a large number of difficult issues in the reality of the company.
 From family governance and sustainable corporate strategy to corporate succession, family businesses require their supervisory and advisory boards to understand the complex framework conditions and also the "political" influencing factors and to take them into account in their mandate.
 For supervisory/advisory boards, empathy and interpersonal sensitivity are particularly important, because unlike in other industries, the fate of corporate traditions and entire families is at stake here.

-When it comes to the issue of the digital transformation of business models and companies, what matters as a supervisory board is to be technically up to date.
-Big Data, Internet of Things, Artificial Intelligence and the like are challenges that are particularly demanding for medium-sized companies - and their boards.
-Whether it is a matter of establishing, adapting, expanding and defending innovative business models in an extremely dynamic market environment, IT security as an existential risk or traditional outsourcing, strategic and legal imponderables lurk almost everywhere.
-In addition, digitization is characterized by the constant entry and exit of other market participants, high competitive pressure, and increasing regulation (especially in the area of data protection).
-As a supervisory board member, it is essential to have international experience and be tech-savvy.
-As a supervisory board member, you also need to be able to respond internally to the dynamic internal organization of companies in the transformation process, which is increasingly in demand.
-Finally, it is necessary to understand - and flexibly adapt oneself (and the management) to - the fact that business models and processes are constantly changing and mistakes can happen.
+When it comes to issues surrounding the complex topic of "Environment, Social & Governance" (ESG) in relation to companies, it is important for supervisory boards to be up to date.
+Sustainability, social standards, corporate governance and the like are challenges that are particularly demanding for medium-sized companies - and their boards.
+Whether it's managing reputational risks, rising financing costs, capital market risks, or managerial liability, strategic and legal uncertainties lurk almost everywhere due to increasing ESG regulation.
+On the other hand, new opportunities arise for companies, for example through better financing options, attractiveness for qualified (young) professionals or incentives for change processes.
+As a supervisory board, it is essential to have international experience and to keep an eye on the future development of ESG.
+As a supervisory board member, you also have to be able to respond internally to the dynamic internal organization of companies in the transformation process, which is increasingly in demand.
+Finally, it is necessary to understand - and flexibly adapt oneself (as well as the management) to it - that business models and processes are constantly changing and that mistakes can happen.